raquelxmoss/cycle-keys/README.md

 # [Cycle Keys](http://raquelxmoss.github.io/cycle-keys)
 ## A Cycle.js driver for keyboard events

-This driver for Cycle.js helps you to manage keypress events on the document easily.
+This driver for Cycle.js helps you to manage key events on the document easily.

 ## Installation